A Different Perspective on Life Insurance

 Our reviews are designed to evaluate:

-• This service is offered to policyowners, trustees, charities, and family offices who require an independent, professional evaluation of existing coverage.
+This service is offered to policyowners, trustees, charities, and family offices who require an independent, professional evaluation of existing coverage.
 Pricing is dependent on the complexity of the situation, but will normally range in price from $2000 to about $7500 for the review of an entire insurance portfolio.
-To be clear, this is not an appraisal process.
+Note: this is not an appraisal process.
 If a formal appraisal of a policy is required, that should be completed by a certified valuation analyst (CVA).
-We work with several CVAs that we are happy to refer someone to.
+We work with several CVAs that we are happy to refer.